KennySoh/Technical-Interview/react.md

 ```
 ### JSX Restriction
 ```
+1. Must use className, JSX complier conflict
 <div className ="App"> // cant use class="App" , React JSX complier conflict

-// Only every jsx react componenet only can have one root component return (
+2. Only every jsx react componenet only can have one root component return (
   <div className="App">     // This is jsx, react syntax to allow easier writing of html
     <h1> Hi Im a react app</h1>